Nathan Scott

 Nathan Royal Scott is a fictional character from the CW television series One Tree Hill created by Mark Schwahn and portrayed by James Lafferty.
 Following Lucas Scott's departure, Nathan became the main character and central figure of the show.
 Nathan is Lucas's younger half-brother.
 He fell in love with Lucas's best friend, Haley James; and they married at the end of the first season.
-Despite various problems in their relationship, the couple remains together married for most of the shows run, and had a son, Jamie, in season four and a daughter, Lydia, in season eight.
+Despite various problems in their relationship, the couple remains together married for most of the show's run, and had a son, Jamie, in season four and a daughter, Lydia, in season eight.
 Considered to be an anti-hero at the beginning of the first season, Nathan became a much friendlier and more caring person as the series progressed, due to his relationship with Haley and other characters.

 Character development

 Casting and creation

 The writers originally wanted Chad Michael Murray to play Nathan, but he chose to portray Lucas as his mother had abandoned him, which helped him relate to the character.
 James Lafferty was subsequently cast, as he was a talented basketball player.